thierweber/kreuzkirche-3DModel/README.md

 visualization purposes.
 The combination of photogrammetry and laser scanning to model a digital twin of a cultural heritage building was proven to be beneficial for the resulting model.
 Whereas the laser scan contributes most to the geometric accuracy, good-quality images enable a highly detailed texture.
-The developed VR-Experience lets the user explore Kreuzkirche in a fun and interactive way, which was confirmed by a hand full of test users.
+The developed VR-Experience lets the user explore Kreuzkirche in a fun and interactive way, which was confirmed by a hand full of test users.
 The functionality to enlarge the model to real-life size was the favorite of all users.
 They also appreciated the way of interacting with the model to view detailed information about the church.
-The results from the accuracy assessment backed up the theory that the combination of photogrammetry and laser scans can be beneficial for creating a 3D model of a cultural heritage building.
+The results from the accuracy assessment backed up the theory that the combination of photogrammetry and laser scans can be beneficial for creating a 3D model of a cultural heritage building. <br>

 In addition to helping with the preservation and documentation of cultural heritage buildings, this project shows that the digital model could be used to showcase such a building in a museum.
-One way to do so would be in a VR-Experience as developed in this project.
+One way to do so would be in a VR-Experience as developed in this project. <br>
 Having a well-structured workflow for a project like this is crucial.
 Especially as the project includes all steps involved in creating a 3D model of a building, from data acquisition to data processing and visualizing the result.
 Despite the structure of the project, there are a few points that could be improved for future